microcks/microcks.io/content/blog/microcks-on-minikube.md

 ::1 localhost
 ```

+You'll still need to have the `minikube tunnel` services up-and-running like in the previous section.
 Next, you have to install the latest version of Strimzi operator:

 ```sh
 $ kubectl apply -f 'https://strimzi.io/install/latest?namespace=microcks' -n microcks